nikemitosis/LC-LabyrinthianFacilities/change.md

  - Removed spurious error messages about syncing save history files.
  - Fixed nutcracker shotguns being preserved if you didn't kill the nutcracker.
  - Fixed generation sometimes not adding new tiles.
+ - Config is now synced when joining a server.
+   - Config is no longer automatically updated with `ConfigFile`; Changes via something like LethalConfig now universally require a restart.

 ## Technical
  - #36 Added space for Hazard saving in `DGameMap` serialization